New Jersey Superior Court County Attorney

 Getting the Legal Representation You Deserve

-As the lead attorney at the law offices of Palumbo & Renaud, I can help you with every stage of the New Jersey criminal court process, from arrest and bail to Superior Court trial proceedings and appeals.
+As the lead attorney at The Law Offices of Anthony N. Palumbo, I can help you with every stage of the New Jersey criminal court process, from arrest and bail to Superior Court trial proceedings and appeals.
 My goal is to win your case or get the best possible outcome for you as quickly as possible, and to do everything in my power to reduce the anxiety of dealing with criminal charges by working on your case around the clock, keeping you updated and explaining relevant legal information, and always being available to answer your questions.
 To learn what I can do for you, contact me, Anthony N. Palumbo, New Jersey Criminal Defense Attorney, through the email form on my website or at 1-866-664-8118 for a free and confidential consultation.